AchrafKassioui/Learning-iOS-Dev/README.md

 Compared to my original implementation with `UIGraphicsImageRenderer`, the pure Core Graphics version produces less sharp images and less saturated colors. `UIGraphicsImageRenderer` automatically generate P3 colors, and its anti-aliasing looks superior.
 I'm sure pure Core Graphics could produce similar results, for both iOS and macOS.
 But it will require further exploration.

 This is typical whenever I explore a new aspect of a programming language.
 It can be useful and even fascinating, but it often leads me down side quests that distract from the main goal.

-## Xcode 16 Beta

-*4 July 2024*

-Some changes I have noticed with the new Xcode version:

-- If the Mac is selected as a build target, and if the project includes a framework that is not native Mac like UIKit, the project won't build successfully.

 ## The Magic of SwiftUI